-Drake Admits He ‘Loves’ Rihanna In Birthday Shout Out After JLo Split [Video]
+Drake Admits He ‘Loves’ Rihanna In Birthday Shout-Out After JLo Split [Video]

 Notably, Rihanna made no secret of letting the world know that she wasn’t happy about Drake and Lopez’s apparent romance, unfollowing Jennifer on Instagram after she posted a snap of herself and the rapper embracing before the “Only Girl (In The World)” singer appeared to take several shots at the rapper in cryptic social media message prior to Us Weekly claiming Lopez and Drake’s romance had “died down.”

-But while Rihanna and Drake haven’t commented on the rumors they could soon be dating again after Drake and JLo called it quits, fans did claim that the twosome did appear to confirm that they may still be in touch during the 59th Annual Grammy Awards on February 12, just days after Jennifer and Drake’s breakup was confirmed and shortly before Drake’s sweet birthday shout out.
+But while Rihanna and Drake haven’t commented on the rumors they could soon be dating again after Drake and JLo called it quits, fans claimed that the twosome did appear to confirm that they may still be in touch during the 59th Annual Grammy Awards on February 12, just days after Jennifer and Drake’s breakup was confirmed and shortly before Drake’s sweet birthday shout-out.

-Drake didn’t attend the awards due to touring commitments in the U.K., though Jennifer did suffer an awkward moment at the hands of the former couple after host James Corden joked about them dating in his opening monologue, fans claimed that Rihanna and the “Take Care” rapper did appear to be in contact.
+Drake didn’t attend the awards due to touring commitments in the U.K., though Jennifer did suffer an awkward moment at the hands of the former couple after host James Corden joked about them dating in his opening monologue.
+Fans claimed that Rihanna and the “Take Care” rapper did appear to be in contact.

 Fans were quick to take to Twitter during the show, claiming Rihanna appeared to tell the world that she and Drake were on a FaceTime call after she turned her phone around while in the audience to show the caller the stage, which appeared to reveal the person on the line was Drake.

-Drake and Rihanna haven’t commented on the FaceTime speculation, though he did make it clear that Rihanna was very much on his mind before the Grammys by telling fans during a show in the U.K. just hours before the award show began that he wanted Rihanna to win, but did not mention Lopez who was also attending the show in Los Angeles.
+Drake and Rihanna haven’t commented on the FaceTime speculation, though he did make it clear that Rihanna was very much on his mind before the Grammys by telling fans during a show in the U.K. just hours before the award show began that he wanted Rihanna to win.
+However, he did not mention Lopez, who was also attending the show in Los Angeles.

-“You know, I hope they give Rihanna some awards tonight for that ‘Work’ song,” Drake told the crowd according to footage obtained by E!
+“You know, I hope they give Rihanna some awards tonight for that ‘Work’ song,” Drake told the crowd, according to footage obtained by E!
 News, shortly before fans speculated that the former couple may have been on a FaceTime call.

 “That was a big a** song and she deserves it,” Drake added, though Rihanna did not take home any awards during the show.
 “I hope they don’t do us dirty.”